12 min read Personal Development

 • • Use habit stacking: After I [current habit], I will [new habit]

-• • Design your environment for success
+• • Design my environment for success

 • • Use visual cues and reminders